ucsb-cs156-w22/jpa03-tai-jui/docs/SETUP-FULL.md

 Heroku Dashboard, or at the command line if you have the Heroku CLI installed.
 The command is: `heroku logs --app APP-NAME-ON-HEROKU`.

+When you have completed this step, you may return to the main instructions in the [../README.md](../README.md) to continue.